skit-ai/dialogy/docs/plugins/README.md

     return inner
 ```

-Now consumers can easily interact with the plugin adequately.
-An accessor function `access`, allows a consumer to specify
+Now we can easily interact with the plugin adequately.
+An accessor function `access`, allows us to specify the contract to
-how to receive inputs from her workflow.
-Meanwhile a mutator function `mutate`, helps modifying the `workflow` only as per the consumer's desire.
+receive inputs from her workflow.
+Likewise, a mutator function `mutate`, helps modifying the state of our `workflow`.
-The plugin only offers a value.
+The plugin is only responsible for access, operations and dispatch on data.

-## Plugins are classes too!
+## Plugins are stateful too!

 There is yet another challenge.
 We saw plugins that are just functions with some convention, but what if a plugin requires a state?

-Say a consumers want to encode sentences to vectors using sentence_embeddings?
-A function would load that model for each iteration, and that's no good. `Dialogy` also provides a `Plugin` class ([abstact](https://docs.python.org/3/library/abc.html)) that can be used for such cases.
+Say a consumers want to encode sentences to vectors using [`sentence-transformers`](https://www.sbert.net/)?
+A function would load that model for each iteration, and that's no good. `Dialogy` also provides an [abstact class](https://docs.python.org/3/library/abc.html), `Plugin` that can be used for such cases.

 ```python
 from typing import Callable